 - and the thief.

 Rats and mice don’t tend to hibernate in the winter months, but they do look for somewhere to build a nice warm shelter – which is often found in domestic environments, such as your loft, under your floorboards and in wall cavities.
-This time of year is when rats are looking for a prime piece of real estate.
+This time of year is when unwanted pests like rats are looking for a prime piece of real estate.
 This means that if you hear some scratching in the walls, they have their eyes set on your home!

 When it comes to dealing with rats, you will want to call in professional pest control services.
 While there are some products that can be used to tackle the problem it tends to require a multifaceted approach.
 Plus, what is available to you, versus what is available to professionals, is vastly different.

 If you’re a fan of prevention, then ensure they don’t have a food source; meaning, don’t leave food lying around in the kitchen or in other rooms.
 In addition to shelter, the one thing they will be looking for is a reliable and easily accessible source of food.

 In this sense, it can be useful to utilize a sturdy closed bin in the kitchen that rats cannot get into.
 It might also help to acquire a feline security guard.